nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

       - name: programs
         path: target

-# Uncomment this if you want to add anchor test step
+# Uncomment this if you want to add Anchor test step
 #  - name: test
 #    secrets:
 #      - TEST_KEY